Tokyo

 Palace Hotel Tokyo

-The Tokyoite palace that understood modern luxury starts with natural light and space.
+The Tokyo palace that understood modern luxury is first and foremost natural light and space.

-Palace Hotel Tokyo occupies a rare spot, facing the moats and black pines of the Imperial Palace, in the Marunouchi district where corporate HQs and ministries cluster.
-We slept in a 48 m² room (the entry-level category), blond wood floor, white marble bathroom, deep bathtub facing centenary trees.
+Palace Hotel Tokyo occupies a rare spot, facing the moats and black pines of the Imperial Palace, in the Marunouchi district where corporate headquarters and ministries cluster.
+We slept in a 48 m² room (the entry-level category), blond wood floors, white marble bathroom, deep bathtub facing century-old trees.
 The 20-metre indoor pool bathes in zenithal light, the Evian spa offers Japanese and Western treatments across 1 000 m².
-Six restaurants including a three-Michelin-star (Esterre, French cuisine), a teppanyaki, a sushi counter.
+Six restaurants including one three-Michelin-starred (Esterre, French cuisine), a teppanyaki, a sushi counter.
 Service remains discreet, efficient, never obsequious, in that Tokyoite sobriety that does one good.
-From 978 € the night, which remains coherent for this level in Tokyo ✨
+From 978 € a night, which remains coherent for this level in Tokyo ✨

 What makes this hotel unique

-• 200 metres from the Imperial Palace gardens, direct view of the moats and centenary pines
+• 200 metres from the Imperial Palace gardens, direct view of the moats and century-old pines

-• Rooms from 45 m², the most spacious among Tokyo's central palaces
+• Rooms from 45 m², the most spacious in Tokyo's central palaces

 • Esterre restaurant: three Michelin stars, French cuisine by chef Katsumi Soga

-• 1 000 m² Evian spa with 20-metre pool under glass roof and Japanese treatments
+• Evian spa of 1 000 m² with 20-metre pool under glass roof and Japanese treatments

-• Six restaurants including teppanyaki, omakase sushi and saké bar with 60 references
+• Six restaurants including teppanyaki, sushis omakase and saké bar with 60 references

 SLL Urban Suites Ebisu